nzakas/understandinges6/manuscript/13-Modules.md

 import { magicNumber } from "example.js";
 ```

-Even though there are three `import` statements in this module, the module will only be imported once.
+Even though there are three `import` statements in this module, *example.js* will only be executed once.
 If other modules in the same application were to import bindings from *example.js*, those modules would use the same module instance this code uses.

 A> ### Module Syntax Limitations
 A>
-A> An important limitation of both `export` and `import` is that they must be used outside other statements.
+A> An important limitation of both `export` and `import` is that they must be used outside other statements and functions.
 For instance, this code will give a syntax error:
 A>
 A> ```js
 A> if (flag) {